 - Never use bleach to clean bones.
 It will destroy their structural integrity.

 - Only boil bones to clean them if you have no other means.
 And, from my experience, boiled bones don’t look as nice as ones cleaned with hydrogen peroxide.
-They get all shiny when boiled.
+They get all shiny when boiled (because boiling traps the fat inside the bones).

 - Hydrogen peroxide is the best amateur method for cleaning bones.